 Tab 1.1 allows you to sort by category, for example, all countries in the G7.
 We will be adding additional categories (such as income classification) in coming weeks.
 Tab 1.2 allows you to select by country.

-Tabs 2.1 and 2.2 show how many donated doses have been pledged and/or shipped, by donor country, type of vaccine, and income status and region of recipient country.
-Clicking on a bar in the interactive bar chart in Tab 2.1 will display, in the map below, where donations from that donor country have gone.
+As COVID-19 vaccine supply begins to catch up with demand towards the end of 2021, we need to focus on where the existing supply is going.
+Tabs 2.1 and 2.2 show donations (this includes pledged and shipped and does not differentiate), by donor country, type of vaccine, and income status and region of recipient country.
+Clicking on a bar in the interactive bar chart in Tab 2.1 will display, in the map below, the intended recipient country(ies) when known.
 The squares to the right show the relative sizes of total donations by recipient region.